Students may major in Hebrew and a second language (Plan B major).

 The major in Hebrew studies offers an interdisciplinary approach to the study of the Jewish world.
 Its goal is to develop students’ Hebrew language skills, explore Israeli culture and Jewish heritage, and provide students with an opportunity to experience a myriad of perspectives on Israeli culture and society.
 Students are exposed to ongoing societal issues that influence the development of the contemporary Hebrew language and the culture in which it evolves.

 Core courses: Students choosing a Plan B major in language and culture studies may elect Modern Hebrew as their secondary language.
-Students who do so are required to take five courses in Modern Hebrew beyond the 101 level, including at least one course from the literature and culture offerings (such as JWST 219.
-Israeli Film and Visual Media or JWST 220.
-Modern Israeli Literature and Jewish Heritage).
+Students who do so must take five courses in Modern Hebrew beyond the 101 level, including at least one course from the literature and culture offerings (such as JWST 220.
+Modern Israeli Literature and Jewish Heritage or JWST 229.
+Israeli Art and Culture).

-Capstone/Senior Project: Students are also required to complete a project synthesizing aspects of courses taken for the major and its cognates.
+Capstone/senior project: Students must complete a project synthesizing aspects of courses taken for the major and its cognates.
 Except under exceptional circumstances, this project will be undertaken in the language section’s 401.
 Senior Seminar; it must be done at Trinity College.

 Honors: Departmental honors are awarded to seniors who have maintained an A- average in all courses to be counted toward their major (including cognate courses).
-A minimum grade of A- is furthermore required in the senior exercise (401).
+Furthermore, a minimum grade of A- is required in the senior exercise (401).